unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #
 #                -Xmx3072m, to give Java more memory; otherwise it may run out
 #                 of heap.
+#                -DCLDR_DTD_CACHE=/tmp, to reduce frequent http: access to dtds
+#                 and consequent blockage by Unicode server.
 #
 # b) CLDR-related variables
 #